1301 N Broadway Los Angeles, CA 90012 (323) 540-4346 Email

-He is currently a critic at the Yale School of Architecture in New Haven, CT and he has taught at the University of Pennsylvania, Pratt Institute, Syracuse University, and the Royal Danish Academy in Copenhagen.
+He is currently a senior critic at the Yale School of Architecture in New Haven, CT, and he has taught at the University of Pennsylvania, Pratt Institute, Syracuse University, and the Royal Danish Academy in Copenhagen.
 His writing on technology and representation within the discipline of architecture has been published in numerous academic and professional journals.
 Brennan is a graduate of Cornell University and the UCLA Department of Architecture and Urban Design.

 Team: Luiza De Souza, Zane Mechem

 Past: Moriah Haley, Cole Masuno, Alex, Kim, Taka Tachibe, Belinda Lee, Dorian Booth, Sarasvati Segura, Braden Young, Adin Rimland, Johannes Beck, Anass Benhachami, Katarina Richter, Connor Gravelle, Robert Cannavino, Nicholas Schwaller, Florian Fend, Manual Alcala, Juan Lau, Teoman Ayas, Kate Wise, Brian Libit, Alex Woodhouse, Kate Thatcher, Ann Wright